MA Advanced Macroeconomics

 Olivier Blanchard: Five Lessons for Economists from the Financial Crisis

-This is the class website for University College Dublin module Macroeconomics 2 (ECON 30120) taught by Prof. Karl Whelan.
+This is the class website for University College Dublin module Advanced Macroeconomics (ECON 30120) which was taught by Professor Karl Whelan in Spring 2021.
+Here is a brief introduction to the module.

 Lecture Notes and Slides